 Welland: A three-week gospel series ended here May 4 with Eric Fowler and Jim Jarvis.
 Unsaved were out every night, although no one has professed as yet.
 On the last day, a 16-year-old girl was baptized.
 Many of her relatives were out to witness it, so the meetings ended on a high note.

 West Phoenix: The last weekend in April was the sixth annual conference with 170 present.
 God gave help in the ministry of the Word and the gospel preaching.
 Two missionary reports on El Barril and Irapuato were encouraging and challenging.
-Help was given by Marcus Cain, John Clingen, Dan Harvey, Shad Kember, Ross Vanstone, Jason Wahls, and Tim Woodford
+Help was given by Marcus Cain, John Clingen, Shad Kember, Ross Vanstone, Jason Wahls, and Tim Woodford

 Fresno: The assembly appreciated five nights of practical ministry by David Richards who was on his way to the Culver City conference.